Aorux01/Neodyme-Plugins/README.md

 ## Community Plugins

 Want to share your plugin?
 Create a pull request to add it to this list!
+Or contact me on Discord: @aorux01

 ---